Mano-08/idealCart/README.md

 - 💬We often hunt for products on different websites but lack a universal ADD TO CART feature and that's when I thought of building one!
 - 🛒ideal-Cart serves as an 'Add-To-Cart' bucket where you get to save product URL along with some ✨short notes for reference!
-- ❤In addition to that, one can pin certain product links on the top of the list! 🚀that makes sorting down our wishlist more convenient! :)
+- ❤In addition to that, one can pin certain product links on the top of the list! 🚀that makes sorting down our wish list more convenient! :)

 <br>